jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/service_cloudfront-signed-url.rst

         'version' => '2014-11-06'
     ]);

-You can sign a CloudFront URL for a video resource using either a canned or custom policy.
+You can sign a |CF|URL for a video resource using either a canned or custom policy.

 .. code-block:: php